zmcartor/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

     {"id":2,"jsonrpc":"2.0","result":"0x1639e49bba16280000"}

 Remember when we said that numbers are hex encoded?
 In this case the balance is returned in Wei as a hex string.
 If we want to have the balance in
-Ether as a number we can use web3 from the gexp console.
+Expanse as a number we can use web3 from the gexp console.

 .. code:: js